 Challenges are nothing new to forensic scientists.
-Critics routinely point out issues they perceive with various forensic disciplines.
-Some of those criticisms are fair and reasonable, others are not.
+Critics routinely point out issues with our work.
+Some of those criticisms are fair and reasonable, others not so much.
 Much of the critical commentary affects a discipline as a whole demanding an overall, or group, response by members of each discipline.
 In my experience, disciplines are generally behind the curve in their responses to critics.
 Nonetheless, over time some issues have been addressed, at least partially if not completely, through empirical research.
 Others have not.
 To be fair, the activities needed to properly address the critics are not trivial and require both time and resources; scarce commodities in modern forensic labs.
 Overall, things are improving, albeit very slowly.

 Criticism takes on a whole new meaning in the context of a court of law.
 Indeed, I think that criticism is the essence of cross-examination — a fundamental and important aspect of any adversarial justice system.
 Although essential, it is rarely an enjoyable part of the proceedings for any expert.

 I find cross-examination to be the most interesting part of any witness’ time on the stand because they must answer whatever question is posed to them by ‘opposing’ (i.e., unfriendly) counsel.
 Criticism often begins very personal and has a practical tone since forensic examiners must answer serious questions about their own work.
 Truly the rubber meets the road during cross-examination.